eneye380/mws-restaurant-stage-1-/README.md

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
 As much as possible, try to maintain use of ES6 in any additional JavaScript you write.

+## Installing the project

+To install this project follow the following steps.

+1. In a terminal/command prompt, clone the project repository using `git clone https://github.com/eneye380/mws-restaurant-stage-1-.git`

+2. Clone the Server using `git clone https://github.com/udacity/mws-restaurant-stage-3.git`

+3. Navigate to the server directory using a terminal/command prompt and run the command `node server`.

+4. Navigate to the project directory using a terminal/command prompt.

+5. Ensure you have python version 3 installed and run the command `python -m http.server 8080`.
+If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

+4. In a browser (preferably Google Chrome) navigate to the [url](http://localhost:8080).

+5. At the bottom of the webpage click the install button.